mukuldhariwal94/Interview-Questions-Practice/README.md

 * (X) & (X-1) == 0 if X is a power of 2 ( X = 2^n [1,2,4,8,16,32....])
 * We can check size of queue/stack
 * Inside a method any changes to input object persists but if we swap the parameter object that does not persist after method is returned
+* Loss in precision can happen due to static variables being of diff type